dbosak01/libr/README.md

 * `lib_path()`: Returns the path of a data library
 * `lib_size()`: Returns the size of the data library in bytes

-Note that the **libr** package is intended to be used with small and medium-sized data sets.
-It is not recommended for big data, as big data requires very careful control over which data is or is not loaded into memory.
-The **libr** package, on the other hand, tends to load all data into memory indiscriminately.

 ## Example
 The following example will illustrate some basic functionality of the